neondatabase/postgresql_anonymizer/CONTRIBUTING.md

 This extension is written in SQL, pl/pgsql and Rust.
 It relies on a Rust framework named [PGRX].

-To set up, your development environment follow the [PGRX install intructions] !
+To set up, your development environment follow the [PGRX install instructions] !

 Alternatively you use the docker image we built for that, simply by running: